What Type of Microgreens Should I Grow?

 About:

-The Apiaceae group has a delightful flavor profile!
-Their taste is similar to their mature versions, but more mild and sweet.
+The Apiaceae family has a delightful flavor profile!
+Their taste is similar to their mature counterparts, but more mild and sweet.
 An excellent garnish!

 Keep in mind that this family is slow at germinating and takes a bit longer to finish out than other microgreens, but the wait is worth it!